China legal and accounting and tax considerations in 2023

 China tax system

 - Standard Corporate Income tax (CIT) rate in China is a flat 25% on all corporate profits;

 - A special CIT of 15% applies if the enterprise is classified under high technology status or if enterprise is incorporated in certain regions of China such as i) Guangdong, ii) Fujian and iii) Hainan;

 - Capital gains are also taxed at CIT of 25% although losses can be carried forward for 5 years.
 This is extended to 10 years for Chinese enterprises with “High and New Technology” status and science and technology small and medium sized enterprises (SMEs).
 No carry-back is allowed;

-- China levies a withholding tax of 10% on i) dividends, ii) interest, iii) royalties;
+- China levies a withholding tax of 10% on i) dividends, ii) interest, and iii) royalties;